logan-connolly/portfolio/content/post/tmux-pair-programming.md

 Once it is installed, you should configure the server settings to prevent users from logging in with password.
 You can do this by adding `PasswordAuthentication no` to the bottom of the `/etc/ssh/sshd_config` file.

 Once your ssh server is configured, start it with `$ sudo systemctl start sshd`.
-The openssh server should be running on your system and will accept only users with public keys that are stored in `/home/pair/.ssh/authorized_keys`.
-Have your colleague send over there preferred public key and store it in that file.
+The openssh server should now be running on your system.

 > **NOTE**: the server will continue running for the remainder of the time you are logged in.
 To manually disable it, run `$ sudo systemctl stop sshd`.

+The server will only login to the user `pair` if your friend's public key is present in this file: `/home/pair/.ssh/authorized_keys`.
+Have your colleague send over there preferred public key and store it in that file.

+> **NOTE**: make sure that you create this file as the _pair_ user or at least set the permissions afterwards with `$ chown pair:pair /home/pair/.ssh/authorized_keys`.
+Otherwise, ssh will not be able to read the file.

 # Initialize ngrok ssh tunnel